-Each vendor must maintain complete and accurate records which include both:
+Each vendor must maintain complete, accurate and adequate records which include both:

 (1) Primary records such as purchase invoices, bills of lading, sales invoices, guest checks, exemption certificates, tax payment receipts, and cash register tapes;

-All records must be preserved for a period of four years unless the Commissioner consents, in writing, to their destruction within that period or by order requires that they be kept for a longer period.
+(C) All records must be preserved for a period of four years unless the commissioner consents, in writing, to their destruction within that period or by order requires that they be kept for a longer period.

-(B) If any vendor fails to maintain complete primary sales records which may be utilized in verifying the accuracy of the figures reflected in their secondary records and/or reported on their tax returns, the Commissioner will use one of the following methods for such verifications:
+(D) If any vendor fails to maintain complete primary sales records which may be utilized in verifying the accuracy of the figures reflected in their secondary records and/or reported on their tax returns, the commissioner may audit and assess as provided in section 5739.13 of the Revised Code.